-The Armatage Neighborhood Association is teaming up with local nonprofit, Metro Blooms, again this year to help Armatage residents install a low cost rain garden.
+For the past four years, the Armatage Neighborhood Association has teamed up with local nonprofit, Metro Blooms, to help Armatage residents install a low cost rain garden.

 Slots are filled in order of sign-ups.
 After you apply, you will be contacted to either schedule a virtual consultation or placed on the wait list.
-Virtual consultations will start right away this spring.
+Virtual consultations start right away in the spring.

 - Participants typically pay an average of $300-$450 for their new garden and are responsible for picking up their plants, getting them in the ground and maintaining the garden.